Agriculture in Finland: Pests

 As with the other Nordics, the disease situation is slightly different because this is the northernmost cereal cultivation area in the world.
 In 2009 the worst pathogens were: on barley, the fungal leaf spots (Drechslera teres, Cochliobolus sativus, Rhynchosporium secalis), and possibly Fusarium langsethiae and Ramularia collo-cygni in the future; on spring wheat, the leaf blotch diseases; on oat, Pyrenophora chaetomioides, Phaeosphaeria avenaria, C. sativus, and possibly F. langsethiae in the future; rarely powdery mildew and yellow rust.
 The benefit of fungicide is 11% in barley and 13% in spring wheat.
 Fungicides are used by 73% of cereal farmers.

 Monographella nivalis and Puccinia recondita routinely plague winter rye.
 Native cultivars are usually more well suited to the native disease and abiotic environment (with the exception of one variety and one disease).
 Late-sowing is the better disease management strategy in Finland.

 Puccinia triticina (wheat leaf rust) commonly appears late in the wheat season.
-Severe losses are rare but due occur with a combination of susceptible cultivars, mild winter, and further favorable weather through the rest of the season.
+Severe losses are rare but do occur with a combination of susceptible cultivars, mild winter, and further favorable weather through the rest of the season.
 The most common resistance gene deployed between 1992 and 2002 was Lr10 at 20.0% (less popular were Lr14a and Lr26).
 The most popular cultivars were: for spring wheat, 'Tjalve' (no Lrs), 'Mahti' (Lr10), 'Vinjett' (Lr14a), 'Kruunu' (Lr10), 'Bastian' (none), 'Zebra' (Lr14a), 'Manu' (unknown) and 'Anniina' (unknown); and for winter wheat, 'Tryggve' (unknown), 'Urho' (unknown), 'Tarso' (Lr26+other unknown), 'Aura' (unknown), 'Ilves' (none), 'Gunbo' and 'Ramiro'.
 20% of cultivars had no noticeable resistance.
 The existing leaf rust virulence pattern likely reflects selection by the Lrs that have been deployed up to now.